use-ink/ink-docs/docs/frontend/react/hooks/contracts/use-call.md

 # useCall

-A hook for calling a contract message and decoding a successful response or receiving an error. `useCall` requires a `ContractPromise` object created with the `useContract` hook.
+A hook for calling a contract message and decoding a successful response or receiving an error.
+See [useink/utils helpers](/frontend/utils/pick) for compatible functions that work well with this hook.
-These contract objects "know" which chain they live on, so `useCall` will automatically use the correct RPC url and call the correct chain.
-See [useContract](/frontend/core/hooks/contracts/use-contract) for more information on creating contract instances and multi-chain support.

-See [useink/utils helpers](/frontend/utils/helpers) for compatible functions that work well with this hook.

 ## Usage